rjhorniii/ical2org/README.md

 ```

+### Dependencies

+ical2org depends upon the forked library in
+https://github.com/rjhorniii/ics-golang.
+When the fork/pull request
+are processed this will be changed.

 ### Duplicates Management

-If the duplicates option is present and provides a file, that
+If the duplicates option is present and provides a file, that file
-file contains events that are already in org format.
-Duplicates of
+contains events that are already in org format.
+Duplicates of these
-these events should not be generated as output.
-The duplicates file
+events will not be generated as output.
+The duplicates file is
-is scanned for ORGUIDs inside an ICALCONTENTS drawer.
+scanned for ORGUIDs inside an ICALCONTENTS drawer.
 When the input
-files are processed the generated event ORGUIDs are compared with these
+files are processed, their event ORGUIDs are compared with the
-ORGUIDs.
-Events with matching ORGUIDs are not output.
+ORGUIDs from the duplicates file.
+Input events with matching ORGUIDs are
+not output.

-The matching rule permits you to decide whether modified events are
+This matching rule permits you to decide whether modified events are
 treated as duplicates or not.
 If you remove the ORGUID from the
 drawer, a modified event will be treated as different, and a new org
+headline generated when that Ical event is processed again.
+If the
+ORGUID matches, no matter what other changes are made, a new org
-headline generated.
+headline will not be generated.

-ical2org does not compare event contents.
-It only looks at the
-ORGUIDs.

 This means that by you can change task status to DONE, etc., and the
 modified event will still be considered a duplicate.
-This way you
+You need not
-need not ensure that all Ical sources are also updated when you change
+ensure that all Ical sources are also updated when you change the org
-the org file.
-This should allow repeated conversion of old email
+file.
+This allows later conversion of old email attachments
-attachments and calendars that show historical events.
-New events
+and calendars that contain historical events.
+New events will not be
-will not be created in the org file.
+created in the org file for those duplicates.

-The duplicates file can also be an orgmode file that is being manually
+The duplicates file can also be an orgmode file that is manually
 mainatined.
 In the manually maintained org drawer you list the ORGUIDs
 that should be considered duplicate: